150: No Such Thing As A Helium Filled Pufferfish

 If you kept asking, then presumably he'd just have gone back and forth over the same 10 miles again and again and again.

-Which this is kind of about, because I didn't know this was a thing, but in Japan, in Tokyo, they have pushers at stations, which are people to, I think they're called Oshiya, and they're people to push people onto crowded trains.
+Can I just say something about crowded trains, which this is kind of about, because I didn't know this was a thing, but in Japan, in Tokyo, they have pushers at stations, which are people to, I think they're called Oshiya, and they're people to push people onto crowded trains.

 And someone described it as perfectly happily, someone who's been pushed by a pusher said, it's like if you had a big laundry basket and it's overflowing, you just force stuff in there.